cupcake-recipes.com

 Can I use frozen chicken breasts?

-What is whole milk powder and where do I find it?
+What is dry whole milk powder and where do I find it?

-Whole milk powder is simply milk that has been evaporated to dryness.
-It adds incredible creaminess to the gravy without adding excess liquid.
-You can usually find it in the baking aisle near the canned evaporated and condensed milks.
-Make sure to get whole milk powder, not skim, for the creamiest flavor!
+Dry milk powder is simply real milk that has had all the liquid evaporated out of it.
+It acts as a fantastic, pantry-stable thickener that gives our gravy a creamy texture without needing canned soup.
+You can usually find it in the baking aisle near the evaporated milk, or sometimes in the coffee and tea aisle.
+Make sure you grab whole milk powder, not non-fat, for the creamiest results!

 Can I prep this meal in advance?